MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/reference/custom-actions/events-context.md

 ms.custom:
   - dyn365-sales
 ---
-# Customize the underlying record grid in forecasts
+# Customize the underlying records grid in forecasts

 As a developer, use this reference documentation to learn about the events and context object to customize the underlying records grid in your forecast.
 You can use the context object to perform customizations such as making the entire grid or specific fields read-only, disabling fields, showing error notifications, and so on.